|

 The squadron was detached from the Ranger and retrained for Pacific duty.
 The squadron was transferred to Hilo, Hawaii in mid-summer, 1944.
 In August, Claramae and I became parents of a son, Bob Ruth, Jr

 I was leader of the second section on the ill-fated flight when 9 pilots and crewmen were killed in a mid-air crash.
-This tragedy is discussed in Chapter 5 of Torpedo Squadron Four.
+This terrible accident is discussed in "Tragedy Strikes Night Operations" in Torpedo Squadron Four: A Cockpit View of World War II.

 The squadron met the USS Bunker Hill at Saipan on 3 November 1944 and operated from her until 18 November.
 I made strikes on Manila Bay shipping and was awarded the Distinguished Flying Cross for direct hits on 2 Japanese destroyers.
 I also received 2 gold stars in lieu of 2 additional Air Metals for meritorious achievements in connection with operations against enemy shipping in the Pescador Islands, Luzon, Formosa, and the South China Seas area.